Bulat-Ziganshin/NeASM/README.md

 ## Python-based High-Level Assembler

-I already had an idea of making my own [High-Level Assembler][magus].
+In the past, I already had an idea of making my own [High-Level Assembler][magus].
 But when I started to work on (a secret project), my frustration with modern C++ compilers went to the moon.
 Do you know that there is no 100% guaranteed way to ask His Majesty to generate CMOV instead of Jxx?